 I had a chance to play around with Snap by Lectora (http://www.trivantis.com/snap/e-learning-software-for-PowerPoint-Presentations) for a few hours.
-It is marketed as a e-Learning Software for PowerPoint presentations.
+It is marketed as a e-Learning Software for PowerPoint presentations with a Roulette guide and strategy.
 Their main marketing strategy is presenting themselves as a low cost competitor to Articulate Studio (http://www.articulate.com/products/studio.php) and Adobe Presenter (http://www.adobe.com/products/presenter/).
 Since one of their main selling points is price, Snap boasts about its $99 price tag compared to Articulate’s $999 and Presenter’s $500.
 However, it’s also worth noting that Presenter is only $75 through Penn State’s computer store (through Penn State’s agreement with Adobe).

 I have had the most experience with Adobe Presenter, so the review will reflect that.
 I will be making comparisons to Presenter as the standard.

 The rest of the features are actually very comparable.
 Snap claims that there are many differences, but the actual differences are not as dramatic.

 - Features that set Snap apart from the competition